LinusU/upload-opera-extension/readme.md

 - `options.email` (string) - Email used to log in
 - `options.password` (string) - Password used to log in
 - `options.extensionId` (string) - ID of the extension to submit a new version of
-- `options.zipFile` (string) - Path to the zip file that will be submitted
+- `options.zipPath` (string) - Path to the zip file that will be submitted

 The extension ID can be found by inspecting the URL of the extension in the developer dashboard.